hpc/charliecloud/doc/ch-convert_desc.rst

   3. :code:`/*`, :code:`./*`, i.e. absolute path or relative path with explicit dot: Directory.

-  4. :code:`*:*`, i.e. containing a colon, and:

-     1. :code:`ch-image` is installed: :code:`ch-image` internal storage.
+  4. If `ch-image` is installed: :code:`ch-image` internal storage.

-     2. Docker is installed: Docker internal storage.
+  5. If Docker is installed: Docker internal storage.

-  5. Otherwise: No format inference.
+  6. Otherwise: No format inference.

 Note that builder image references with no tag, such as :code:`debian`, are not inferred.
 The workaround is to add the default tag, in this case